kevinj93/BFG_offline_downloader_tool/README.md

 -python3-wget (can be installed using: pip install python3-wget) <br>
 -BigFish Modified client <br>

-## Files Needed:

--This script <br>
--bfginstallercreator.file (to download games by WrapID) <br>
+### Before using the script:

--BFGClient.rar (Extract the contents to BigFish Game Manager directory) <br>
+* Unzip/Extract the contents of BFGClient.rar to BigFish Game Manager directory (backup/replace the original)

-## Instructions:
+## Ways to download the installers:

+### *Using BigFish Online Installers:

+1- Place the installer in the same folder as the script.
+2- Run the script and follow the instructions.

+### *Using wrapidlist.txt

-1- Create a new folder and copy this script there. <br>
+1- Create a text file called wrapidlist.txt <br>
-2- Copy the online installers to the same folder. <br>
+2- Put the wrapIDs in each line (One WrapID per line) <br>
-3- Run the script and follow the instructions.
+3- Run the script and follow the instructions. <br>

+Downloaded games are stored in "BigFish Offline Downloader/DOWNLOADED" folder.